Which GERD ICD-10 Code Do You Bill? Start With One Question

 Diaphragmatic hernia without obstruction |

-Code alongside K21.9 when a hiatal hernia is documented as contributing to GERD.
-K44.9 may sequence first when the hernia is the primary condition. |
+Alongside K21.9 when a hiatal hernia contributes to GERD.
+May sequence first if the hernia is primary |

 |